Publication history of Dick Grayson: Return as Nightwing

-After joining forces with the Pre-Flashpoint Superman to defeat the latest attack of Doctor Destiny, Dick contemplates checking out Bludhaven based on Superman's reference to how the Pre-Flashpoint Grayson acted as the city's guardian for a time and ultimately decided to go there.
+After joining forces with the pre-Flashpoint Superman to defeat the latest attack of Doctor Destiny, Dick contemplates checking out Bludhaven based on Superman's reference to how the pre-Flashpoint Grayson acted as the city's guardian for a time and ultimately decided to go there.
 While there, he meets a supervillain rehabilitation group called the Run-Offs, all of which were villains he and Batman had defeated in the past.
 He finds that most of them are being framed for crimes around the area and works with them to find the true culprits.
 After solving the case and clearing their names, Dick begins dating their leader Shawn Tsang, the former criminal known as the Defacer.
 Shawn is kidnapped by Professor Pyg after Dick discovers she might be pregnant with his child, and he teams up with Damian to track Pyg down and rescue her.
 After Shawn is revealed not to be pregnant, she ultimately breaks up with Dick, who focuses his efforts on taking down criminals such as the Blockbuster, the returning Raptor, the Judge, and Wyrm.

-During one of his nightly patrols with Batman, Nightwing is shot by the KGBeast and nearly killed.
+During one of his nightly patrols with Batman, Nightwing is shot by KGBeast and nearly killed.
 As a result, he suffered from severe memory loss and attempted to build a new life in Bludhaven.
 He changed his name to Ric, gave up being Nightwing, and became a taxi driver that frequently went to bars.
 With Bludhaven suffering from an increase in crime from the vigilante's absence, a detective named Sapienza comes across Dick's abandoned hideout in the subway and decides to become the new Nightwing.
 Sapienza recruits a team of his friends in law enforcement to help him, and together they make a team of Nightwings using Dick Grayson's old uniforms.
 In addition to Sapienza, the team consists of Malcolm Hutch, the deputy chief in the Bludhaven fire department, Zak Edwards, vice of the 10th precinct, and Colleen Edwards, detective of the 14th precinct.